docker/awesome-compose/umbraco-cms/readme.md

 # Umbraco CMS Docker compose file

 This sample project will start up the [Umbraco CMS](https://github.com/umbraco/Umbraco-CMS/) in a Docker container, with an attached database container running SQL Server.
+This site also uses a template starter kit which is built on the Portfolio demo from Paul Seal

 Project structure:
 ```